jfarmer08/ha-wyzeapi/README.md

 * View Wyze Sensors as binary_sensor through HA
 * View Wyze Lock Status and Door Status as lock through HA
 	* Note: Currently you can only view the lock status or door status.
 Lock and Unlock does not work!
+* View Wyze Cam V2 and Pan using RTSP.
+	* Note: Supports camera.turn_on and camera.turn_off from HA Services.

 ### Potential Downsides